rwester90/Airbnb_Listings_Boston/README.md

 4. seaborn
 5. os
 6. datetime
+7. statistics

 ## Project Motivation<a name="motivation"></a>

 The goal of this project is to better understand the boston airbnb listings markets, by stating and answering some general questions about supply and demand for accomodations .
 The questions are the following:

 1. Which are the most demanded seasons in boston?
 2. How much rises the prices in high season?